NibiruChain/tokenomics/blog-matrix.md

 ## What is the Matrix protocol?

-Matrix is a capital efficient, decentralized protocol for creating stable crypto assets that can be traded on the blockchain.
+Matrix is a capital efficient, decentralized protocol for creating stable crypto assets that can be traded on the blockchain using the Cosmos SDK.
 It allows **stable seekers** to swap between collateral and stable assets.

 ## NEO Token - The Cosmos-native stablecoin

-Matrix will mint **NEO**, a stablecoin backed by collateral in the form of OSMO and ATOM.
+Matrix will mint **NEO**, a stablecoin backed by collateral in the form of OSMO.
 Eventually, the protocol will allow for other tokens to be used as collateral from a governance-made whitelist.
 These tokens are priced at [Chainlink](https://chain.link/) oracle value and swap with a minimal amount of transaction fees, which go to the protocol.
-Collateral can always be swapped with its corresponding stablecoin at oracle value.
+Collateral can always be swapped with NEO at oracle value.

 <img src="img/user-oracle-matrix.png">